ejamesc/CS2106-process-manager/readme.markdown

 ##CS2106 Project: Process and Resource Management

 Implement a portion of the kernel that deals with management of processes and resources.
-NUS CS2106 Operating Systems project 1

 Implement the following: